JerryWu96/3D_Face_Reconstrction/README.md

 # 3D Face Reconstrction - Personal Project

-I built this out of my personal interst in 2018 during my free time as a senior CS student.
+I built this out of my personal interst in 2018 in my free time as a senior CS student.

 This program is able to reconstruct a 3D face model from a single front-face image with the help of C++, QT, OpenGL, OpenCV, eos/dlib libraries and surrey face model.
 The UI was implemented using C++ QT, and when i have time, it deserves some refinements!